 If you do not like the fast paced life of Tokyo, there are places like Gaienmae, which is called the Champes-Elysees of Japan because of the tree lined boulevard.

 The location of Tokyo makes it possible for you to dash in and out of the city without getting stuck.

 Tokyo has houses that are luxurious, and budget homes that will take care of your relaxation in Tokyo.
 However, a lot of people reside in apartments or condos.

-Tokyo is not expensive as you may believe when you discover that you have many accommodation options to select from when you come to the city.
+Tokyo is not as expensive as you may think when you discover that you have many accommodation options to select from when you come to the city.